SFU French language program gains federal support

 Two OFFA flagship programs are:

-- The French Cohort Program – students complete a bachelor’s degree focusing on public administration and community services, in both official languages
+- In FASS, the French Cohort Program offers students the opportunity to complete a bachelor’s degree in both official languages focusing on public administration and community services;

-- The French Module of the Professional Development Program (PDP) prepares future teachers of French language programs such as French Immersion.
+- In Education, the French Module of the Professional Development Program (PDP) prepares future teachers of French language programs such as French Immersion.

-OFFA is also developing a new major in French with a Pre-Teacher Education Option, to prepare students entering the French module of PDP.
+As well, a new major in French with a Pre-Teacher Education Option is being developed, which will better prepare students to enter the French module of PDP.